Courtesy of Stock Snap

 While product supremacy is still a must for these category leaders, what’s more important are the values which they stand for.

-- Apple is an emblem for cool, style, and cutting-edge technology that is invisible.
+- Apple is an emblem for cool, simple designs, artistry, and cutting-edge technology that is invisible.

 Making money is no longer legit as a reason for entrepreneurship.
 Creating a revolution is.

 To do so, you need to look deep within your organisation and question what you truly stand for.
 Yes, you need to start with your Whys.